Planning a university or college group visit to the V&A

 You are welcome to draw in the Museum using dry art materials and can take photographs, but before you visit please read our photography policy.

 When planning a visit, it is a good idea to come to the Museum before bringing your students, in order to familiarise yourself with the galleries and facilities.
 If you would like to undertake a preparatory visit to any of the V&A's ticketed exhibitions you may do so for free, with evidence of professional status such as a staff ID card, or letter from your institution.

-Our state-of-the-art Sackler Centre for Arts Education has areas for eating packed lunches and locker facilities, and although these are largely used by schools, they can also be booked for student groups for use during their visit to the Museum.
+Our Learning Centre has areas for eating packed lunches and locker facilities, and although these are largely used by schools, they can also be booked for student groups for use during their visit to the Museum.
 Lunch slots should be booked before you visit and lockers are allocated on arrival.
 You may also eat your packed lunches in the John Madejski Garden, but not in the restaurant or anywhere else in the Museum.